HDFGroup/PyHexad/docs/tables/h5appendRows.rst

    * It refers to a file system location for which the user has insufficient access privileges

-2. An invalid array name
+2. An invalid table name

    * An empty string
    * No HDF5 object exists at the specified location
-   * The HDF5 object at the specified location is not an HDF5 array
+   * The HDF5 object at the specified location is not an HDF5 table

-3. The number of elements requested exceeds the maximum Excel row or column count

-4. An invalid first position

-   * The position is not empty and not an array of non-negative integers

-5. An invalid last position

-   * The position is not empty and not an array of non-negative integers

-6. An invalid step
+3. An invalid row set

-   * The position is not empty and not an array of positive integers
+   * The number or type of columns in the rows set does not match the number or type of columns in the file

 .. rubric:: See Also